 DeFi, however, proposes an entirely new financial system that is independent of the current infrastructure.
 DeFi is sometimes also referred to as open finance.

-For example, open banking could allow the management of all traditional financial instruments in one application by drawing data from several banks and institutions securely.
+For example, open banking could allow the management of all traditional financial instruments in one application by securely drawing data from several banks and institutions.

-Decentralized Finance is focused on building financial services separate from the traditional financial and political system.
-This would allow for a more open financial system and could potentially prevent precedents of censorship and discrimination all over the world.
+Decentralized finance is focused on building financial services separate from the traditional financial and political system.
+This would allow for a more open financial system and could potentially prevent precedents of censorship, financial surveillance, and discrimination worldwide.

 While a tempting idea, not everything benefits from decentralization.
-Finding the use cases that are most suitable for the characteristics of blockchains is crucial in building a useful stack of open financial products.
+Finding the use cases that are most suitable for the characteristics of blockchains is crucial in building a valuable stack of open financial products.

-If successful, DeFi will take power from large centralized organizations and put it in the hands of the open-source community and the individual.
+If successful, DeFi could take power away from large centralized organizations and put it in the hands of the open-source community and the individual.
 Whether that will create a more efficient financial system will be decided once DeFi is ready for mainstream adoption.